Nehemiah 5:14-7:73 ~ 1 Corinthians 8:1-13 ~ Psalm 33:1-11 ~ Proverbs 21:8-10

 Proverbs - Proverbs 21 verse 10 teaches us today: "The guilty walk a crooked path; the innocent travel a straight road."
 How is the course of your life path these days?
 Is it a straight road?
 Or is there perhaps some crookedness in your path?
 If so, will you repent of whatever is leading you to crookedness and let God lead you along the straight road?

 Worship God: Today's readings in First Corinthians today reminded me of the Newsboys song song "Shine."
-Here's a great live high energy version of this song!

 Do you want to shine?
 Click here and Shine!

 Please join us in memorizing and meditating on a verse of Scripture today: "Be careful, however, that the exercise of your freedom does not become a stumbling block to the weak."
 1 Corinthians 8:9 (NIV)

 Prayer Point: Pray that the exercise of your freedom on Christ does not become a stumbling block to weaker brothers and sisters.
 Pray that your life and actions grow brothers and sisters to be more godly in character and lifestyle.

 Comments from You & Questions of the Day: What verses or insights stand out to you in today's readings?
 Please post up by clicking on the "Comments" link below!

 p.s.
 Download our monthly Small Group study notes for our One Year Bible readings at this link.